KaranKumar919/MeghaDrsti/README.md

 > **User:** Will it rain tomorrow evening in Dhanbad?

-> **Meghadrsit:** 🌧️ Rain is likely tomorrow evening.
+> **MeghaDrsti:** 🌧️ Rain is likely tomorrow evening.
 There is a high probability of precipitation, so carrying an umbrella is recommended.

 ---

-## 🎯 Problem
+## 🎯 Problem Statement

 Weather information is often distributed across multiple platforms, APIs, bulletins, satellite products, and forecasting systems.

 For many users, especially farmers and communities in rural areas, interpreting this information can be difficult.

-### Meghadrsit aims to provide:
+### MeghaDrsti aims to provide:

 * 🌡️ Real-time weather information
 * 🤖 Conversational AI-based weather queries